pauljrowland/TheWindowsWorkstationProject/README.md

 # TheWindowsWorkstationProject

-Welcome to the Windows Workstation Project GitHub!.
+Welcome to the Windows Workstation Project GitHub!

 Established in 2008, this is a community driven effort to convert Microsoft Windows Server operating systems into recognisable day-to-day Windows Desktops.